c. Obed Obwoge

 Hours

-Lefferts Historic House is currently closed for the Winter season with special events on select school holidays.
+The Lefferts Historic House is closed for the season.

 Postcard of Lefferts Historic House